125 Famous Landmarks in the World

 This ancient city is steeped in history and was the only Mayan city built along the coastline.
 It was prominently known as being a seaport, trading in jade and turquoise.

 Take a guided tour to make the most of your visit and get taken back in time to see what life was once like inside the city walls.

-Once you've explored the city, cool off in the soothing waters on the gorgeous beach below, or enjoy strolling around more of this beautiful archeological landmark.
+Once you've explored the city, cool off in the soothing waters on the gorgeous beach below, or enjoy strolling around more of this beautiful Cancun landmark.

 Written by Sarah from In Search of Sarah.

 Mexico is home to many world famous landmarks, and Chichen Itza, a complex of Mayan ruins, is one of the most interesting.
 The Mayan city was constructed around 600 AD, with residents inhabiting the area until the 1200s.

 A step pyramid called El Castillo is the most recognizable ruin.
 This building was a temple to the god Kukulcan.
 After viewing the famous El Castillo, you can discover other ruins and Mayan carvings and monuments.